nintervik/2D-Particle-System/docs/readme.md

 So, what happens when we need something more organic, more chaotic; like a fire, a smoke, a fog, fireworks, snow… Yes, you’ve guessed it.
 It has to be drawn by hand by the artist.
 If the game has a low-res pixel art style it may not be a problem, but as the game becomes more detailed natural elements are more difficult to reproduce and if you have to timeline for your project this is a problem.

-This is a spritesheet of a fire caused bya a bomb in Gunbird (Psiskyo, 1994):
+This is a spritesheet of a fire caused by a a bomb in Gunbird (Psiskyo, 1994):

 ![tetsu_explosion_death](https://user-images.githubusercontent.com/25589509/37986157-0dd24af0-31fb-11e8-9aa3-6d9906ec676c.png)

 You start to see the problem now right?
 What if the game is too complex to do it by a hand or is actually a 3D game?
-Well, that's when particle systems comes into play.
+Well, that's when particle systems come into play.